Updated May 2025

 Loja das Conservas

 You’ll notice around Lisbon there are tons of shops selling canned sardines.
-This one is housed in a creative, gallery-like setting.
+This one is housed in a creative, gallery-like setting and is a must just to stop in.

 Embaixada